Go Ad-Free

 New Research Will Consider Azithromycin for Personalized Treatment of Asthma:

-Dr. Hahn recently brought this research proposal to our attention.
+Dr. Hahn brought this research proposal to our attention.
 It is sponsored by PCORI, the Patient-Centered Outcomes Research Institute.
 This independent nonprofit program aims to empower patients by funding research about problems that matter to patients.
 The proposed study on asthma will be on individualizing care, including azithromycin along with inhaled corticosteroids.
 If you have been troubled with asthma exacerbations, even though you use your inhaler as you should, you may want to consider participating.
 The researchers will be looking for biomarkers indicating infections as well as overall asthma control.

 Learn More about Azithromycin for Asthma: